 In its 2017 Regulatory and Examination Priorities Letter, FINRA informed firms that its 2017 cycle examinations would include a review of B/D compliance with the requirements of SEA Rule 17a-4.
 FINRA stated, “in multiple instances, firms have failed to fulfill one or more of their obligations under Securities Exchange Act (SEA) Rule 17a-4(f) that requires firms to, among other things, preserve certain records in a non-rewriteable, non-erasable format, commonly known as write once read many (WORM) format.”

 Since 2007-2008, B/Ds have generally satisfied Rule 17a-4’s requirements pertaining to the archiving of emails.
 Until recently, however, it was difficult to find a cost-effective, WORM storage system for a B/D’s static files (PDF, Excel, Word, etc.).
-As shown below, cost-effective and fully compliant archiving services are now available through reputable providers including Microsoft and Amazon.
+As shown below, cost-effective and fully compliant archiving services are now available through reputable providers including Amazon, Google, and Microsoft.